nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

        the displayed list will be empty.
     1. Test case: `filter INVALID_TAGNAME`<br>
         Expected: List is not filtered.
 Error details shown in result display area.

+### Grab attributes from Person
+1. Filter the full contact list using a tag
+    1. Prerequisites: Have at least one Person in UNite.
+    2. Test case: `grab n/`<br>
+       Expected: Names of everyone in UNite displayed.
+    3. Test case: `grab n/1`<br>
+       Expected: Names of the first Person in UNite displayed.
+    4. Test case: `grab n/ t/VALID_TAGNAME`<br>
+       Expected: Names of everyone in UNite which are tagged as "friends".
+If no such tags exist in Unite, an error message is shown in display area.
+    5. Test case: `grab n/INDEX t/VALID_TAGNAME`<br>
+       Expected: Error message shown saying that you can have both INDEX and VALID_TAGNAME present.
+    6. You can conduct the test cases above with other valid attributes.

 ### Saving data